FranckLab/FIDIC/README.md

 ## Running FIDIC

 ### Software Requirement
 MATLAB 2011b (for "griddedInterpolant") and the associated Image Processing Toolbox (for other miscellaneous function calls) are the minimum supported requirements to run this code.
 Under some circimstances older versions may function using "interpn", but performance and/or accuracy may suffer.
+Our development is primarily under Matlab 2015b on CentOS and Window 7 x64.

 ### Input Image Requirements
 * To check if the images have the required speckle pattern and intensity values for correlation please use our [DIC simulator](https://github.com/FranckLab/DIC-Simulator).